De La Soul Release 'The Magic Number' On Streaming Services

 De La Soul – ‘The Magic Number’

-In 2019, the New York hip-hop trio – which comprises Posdnuos, Trugoy, and Maseo – revealed that their six albums released while under contract with the Tommy Boy record label would be heading to streaming services.
+The group – which comprises Posdnuos, Trugoy and Maseo – revealed in 2019 that their six albums released while under contract with the Tommy Boy record label would be heading to streaming services.
 The records had not been released up until that point due to disagreements with the label, including an exploitative contract that heavily restricted royalties for the group and complicated the clearance of samples used on the albums.

-In 2021, a resolution seemed to have been reached after Tommy Boy was acquired by Reservoir Media, with the group noting that the bulk of their catalogue – including 3 Feet High And Rising (1989), De La Soul Is Dead (1991), Buhloone Mindstate (1993), Stakes Is High (1996), Art Official Intelligence: Mosaic Thump (2000) and AOI: Bionix (2001) – would make it to streaming services at long last.
+In 2021, a resolution seemed to have been reached after Tommy Boy was acquired by Reservoir Media.
+The group said that the bulk of their catalogue – including 3 Feet High And Rising (1989), De La Soul Is Dead (1991), Buhloone Mindstate (1993), Stakes Is High (1996), Art Official Intelligence: Mosaic Thump (2000) and AOI: Bionix (2001) – would make it to streaming services at long last.

 On 4th January this year, the band confirmed that both streaming and physical reissues would arrive on 3rd March.
 “It’s been 20 plus years overdue, but finally, we are here,” Maseo said in a statement to fans.